 The relationship between arthritis and circulation

-Not long after my ankle surgery I suffered an infection (MRSA), this meant a trip back to hospital and a washout of the surgical wound that had become infected.
+Not long after my ankle surgery, I suffered an infection (MRSA), this meant a trip back to the hospital and a washout of the surgical wound that had become infected.

-I know pretty gross but bare with me!
+I know pretty gross but bear with me!

 Due to the infection, that wound was incredibly slow to heal, when visiting my doctor to find out what the issue was, I was told I had a leg ulcer that needed tending to.